-In the project on enhanced transfer value pension transfers where a high proportion of cases (59%) were insistent clients, 34% were found to be unsuitable and there were disclosure failings in 74% of cases.
+In our project on enhanced transfer value pension transfers where a high proportion of cases (59%) were insistent clients, 34% were found to be unsuitable and there were disclosure failings in 74% of cases.

 What to include in the suitability report

 In the normal way, the suitability report must specify the client’s demands and needs, explain why you have concluded that the recommendation is suitable and explain any possible disadvantages for the client (COBS 9.4.7).
 For pension transfers, conversions or opt-outs there may be additional requirements, such as: